stanford-cs149/asst2/README.md

     // at this point all 12 tasks associated with launchA and launchB
     // are guaranteed to have terminated

 As described in the comments above, the calling thread is not guaranteed tasks from previous calls to `runAsyncWithDeps()` have completed until the thread calls `sync()`.
 To be precise, `runAsyncWithDeps()` tells your task system to perform a new bulk task launch, but your implementation has the flexibility to execute these tasks at any time prior to the next call to `sync()`.
-Note that this specification means there is no guarantee that your implementation perform tasks from launchA prior to starting tasks from launchB!
+Note that this specification means there is no guarantee that your implementation performs tasks from launchA prior to starting tasks from launchB!

 #### Support for Explicit Dependencies ####